-- Nursing home residents have the right to refuse treatment.
+- Nursing home facility residents have the right to refuse treatment from staff members.

-- Residents have the right to be free from mental and physical abuse.
+- Residents have the right to be free from mental and physical abuse (personal injury).

 - Nursing home residents cannot be kept apart from other residents against their will.

-- Residents cannot be tied down or given drugs to restrain them if restraint is not necessary to treat their medical symptoms.
+- Residents cannot be tied down or given drugs to restrain them if restraint is unnecessary to treat their medical symptoms.

-- Residents have the right to raise grievances and have them resolved quickly.
+- Residents have the right to raise grievances against nursing home staff and have them resolved quickly.

-- Residents may participate in social, religious, and community activities to the extent that they do not interfere with the rights of other residents.
+- Residents may participate in social, religious, and community activities.
+This is true to the extent that they do not interfere with the rights of other residents.

-- Residents cannot be required to deposit their personal funds with the nursing home, and if they request that the home manage their funds, the home must do so according to state and federal record-keeping requirements.
+- Residents cannot be required to deposit their personal funds with the nursing home.
+If they request that the home manage their funds, the home must do so according to state and federal record-keeping requirements.

-- Residents have the right to privacy, including in their rooms, medical treatment, communications, visits, and meetings with family and resident groups.
+- Residents have the right to privacy, including in their rooms.
+Privacy extends to medical treatment, communications, visits, and meetings with family and resident groups.

 - Residents have the right to review their medical records within twenty-four hours of making a request.